spark3dp/print-simulator/README.md

 # Printer Simulator
 ##Introduction
-The Printer Simulator allows app developers to test the Forge <a href="https://developer.autodesk.com" target="_blank">Print API</a> without requiring a physical printer.
+The Printer Simulator allows app developers to test the Forge <a href="https://developer.autodesk.com/en/docs/print/v1/overview/" target="_blank">3D Print API</a> without requiring a physical printer.
 It provides all the same functionality as a "regular" 3D printer, however its 3D printing is virtual.
 The Printer Simulator also acts as a reference implementation for printer firmware designers.

-<b>To see the Forge API documentation and make meaningful use of the Print Simulator, please sign up to the developers portal at
+<b>To see the Forge API documentation and make meaningful use of the Printer Simulator, sign up to the developers portal at
  <a href="https://developer.autodesk.com" target="_blank">https://developer.autodesk.com</a>.</b>

 ##Contents